AllgeierSchweiz/fabric-ai-hack-activity-cockpit/README.md

 Even though we want to avoid using Azure Resources, we will need to configure three things within Azure.

-**Note: that since we are using Azure Openai Assistants with code interpreter, the Resource Group must reside in the [region][Azure Openai Assistants] Sweden Central, Australia East or East US 2.**
+**Note: that since we are using Azure Openai Assistants with code interpreter, the Resource Group must reside in the Sweden Central, Australia East or East US 2.**

 Azure